parliamentarian-ssiitk/IIT-Kanpur-Constitution/CONSTITUTION.md

 6. The President, Students’ Gymkhana shall be the Chief Executive of the Gymkhana.
 He/she shall:
     1. Be elected by the General Body.
     2. Supervise and coordinate the general affairs of the General Body.
-    3. Be the ex-officio Chairperson of the General Affairs Council.
-    4. Represent views of the students at all forums of the Institute.
+    3. Represent views of the students at all forums of the Institute.
-    5. Be an ex-officio special invitee to the (academic) Senate of the Institute.
+    4. Be an ex-officio special invitee to the (academic) Senate of the Institute.
-    6. Be a member of various bodies of the Institute whenever a representative of the Gymkhana is required.
+    5. Be a member of various bodies of the Institute whenever a representative of the Gymkhana is required.
-    7. Preside over meetings of the General Body, when convened by him/her.
+    6. Preside over meetings of the General Body, when convened by him/her.
-    8. Maintain and execute an Office of the Students’ Gymkhana (hereinafter referred to as the President’s Office).
+    7. Maintain and execute an Office of the Students’ Gymkhana (hereinafter referred to as the President’s Office).
-    9. Have other responsibilities and powers as mentioned in this Constitution or as assigned to him/her by the Senate from time to time.
+    8. Have other responsibilities and powers as mentioned in this Constitution or as assigned to him/her by the Senate from time to time.
 7. The Chairperson (/Chairman/Chairwoman), Students’ Senate shall convene and preside over meetings of the Senate.
 He/she shall:
     1. Be elected by the Senate from amongst Senators.
     2. Direct the appropriate persons for the successful implementation of the decisions of the Senate and be responsible to the Senate for the same.